 We’ll make our fantasy a reality by combining the concepts of prime numbers together with modular arithmetic in an extremely clever and elegant way.
-We’ll begin with a metaphor that captures the idea of this modern encryption scheme.
+We begin with a metaphor that captures the idea of this modern encryption scheme.
 Take a brand-new deck of 52 playing cards.
 If you were to take it and perform eight perfect shuffles, also known as faro shuffles—you cut the deck exactly in half: 26 and 26—and then shuffle without making a mistake.
-If you make eight perfect shuffles, then look at the cards, magically, they’ll return to their original order.
-It’s absolutely amazing, and I urge you to try this for yourself, but if you try it, you have to be able to perform eight perfect shuffles in a row.
+If you make eight perfect shuffles, then look at the cards, and magically, they’ll return to their original order.
+It’s absolutely amazing, but if you try it, you have to be able to perform eight perfect shuffles in a row.

 Suppose now that we performed just five perfect shuffles: the order of the cards would look thoroughly mixed up, without any semblance of pattern or structure.
 However, we know a systematic method that would return this mess back to a familiar, less chaotic pattern.
 We’d perform three more shuffles, bringing the number of shuffles up to eight, and voilà—the cards are transformed from a random mess back to their original order.

 If anyone looks at them, it looks jumbled, but we know exactly what to do.